A rising tide of terrorism around the world signifies that war is no longer confined to regions or nations.

-On October 17, 2001, the Allied response to the September 11th terrorist attack got underway against Afghanistan’s Taliban government and ‘guest’, Osama Bin Laden.
-There is no doubt that the destruction of New York’s World Trade Centre and loss of more than 3000 lives gives Allied nations, and the United States in particular, jus ad bellum – the right to vigorous self defense.
-As these rejoinders continue, concern is growing about the need for a measured response – for jus in bella.
+Until this is done, troubles will certainly continue.
+On October 17, 2001, the Allied response to the September 11th attack on New York's World Trade Center attack got underway.
+The immediate target was Afghanistan’s Taliban government and ‘guest’, Osama Bin Laden.
+The loss of more than 3000 lives gave Allied nations, and the United States in particular, jus ad bellum – the right to vigorous self defense.

 For moral and prudential reasons, the world’s advantaged populations must demonstrate that they are prepared to engage these matters.
 One possibility is to ‘think outside the box’ and go beyond traditional political and economic measures.
 A dialogue directly between the advantaged and poor of the world could do a great deal to repair bigotries and grievances.
 This need not – and should not – involve official communiques, petitions or formal expressions of good will.
 Such talk is not only cheap, it cannot count as communication between geographically and culturally distant peoples who must repair their estimation of one another.
 Dramatic acts will be needed to overcome the momentum of commercial agendas, ethnocentrism and political rhetoric.